aistats/aistats2018/README.md

 7. Check that the archived page appears online at http://aistats.org/aistatsXXXX/

 8. Update the original main repository at [https://github.com/aistats/aistats.github.io](https://github.com/aistats/aistats.github.io) for the current conference.
-This will be used to host the current AISTATS.
+This page will be used to host the current AISTATS.

 9. Add the team `aistatsXXXX` to the admin rights for the repo `aistatsXXXX`